ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 It contains a comma-delimited collection of //PICKERS// to indicate which object members and array elements to selects.

-Each criterion type functions differently and may be defined to operate on only objects, only arrays, or both.
+Each //PICKER// type functions differently and may be defined to operate on only objects, only arrays, or both.

-Criteria of different types may be combined within a single value selector.
+//PICKERS// of different types may be combined within a single value selector.

 The resulting nodelist of a child selector is the concatenation of the nodelists from each of its //PICKERS// in the order that the //PICKERS//